-Note: To avoid connection issues, it is strongly recommended to switch from IPv4 to IPv6, or vice versa, only when connected locally to the supervision module LAN port.
+Note: To avoid connection issues, JMA strongly recommends to switch from IPv4 to IPv6, or vice versa, only when connected locally to the supervision module LAN port.

 - 4. Enter the information provided by the Network Administrator to configure the connection. - 5.
-Click the yellow Save tool in the toolbar or press the Enter key on your keyboard to save all the changes in the page and allow redirection to the new IP address. - 6.
-Connect the Wide Area Network (WAN) to the supervision module WAN port, to allow the remote management of the DAS.
+Set the WAN MTU, Maximum Transmission Unit size, if necessary. - 6.
+Click the yellow Save tool in the toolbar or press the Enter key on your keyboard to save all the changes in the page and allow redirection to the new IP address.